reallygoodsoftware/minijs/README.md

 ### Syncing the DOM with your state

-These are the following attributes that you can use to sync the DOM with your state:
+These are the following **dynamic attributes** that you can use to sync the DOM with your state:

 - `:value`
   - Set the value of a form input to the result of the evaluated JS code.